Passport to English Logo

 4. The senator spoke to the audience.
 The senator's book was published recently. (whose)

-5. The building was recognized for its spectacular architecture.
+5. The building was recognized for its architecture.
 It was rebuilt after the fire. (which)

 Find the Mistake